 In most cases, however, it might be more useful to create a shared folder on a server drive, e.g. E:\Server\BESA Connectivity Data that is accessible to all users from anywhere in the local network.
-This is more convenient, since BESA Connectivity uses a network dongle allowing the software to be run from any computer in the local network where BESA Connectivity has been installed and configured with the shared BESA Connectivity Data folder.
+This is more convenient, since BESA Connectivity uses a network support BESA License Key that allows the software to be run from any computer in the local network where BESA Connectivity has been installed and configured with the shared BESA Connectivity Data folder.